rmolinari/thesis_1999/1999_thesis.typ

 == Verification

 We do not state a Pattern Lemma or proofs of the consistency of the functions $Delta(G)$.
-This is immediate from the construction.
+These are immediate from the construction.
 (Note that we do not claim that the functionals $Gamma(G)$ are consistent, as we may indeed have multiple definitions.
 We prove below that this happens only finitely often.)